Sakura and Snow

 To love a Dragon of Earth....

-To be bound to that person, with bonds of love and long history, and of his heart's most singular pain....
+To be bound to that person, with bonds of love and long history and his heart's most singular pain....

-<Kishuu-san, I wonder, if you looked at me through the circle of your hands...>
+Kishuu-san, I wonder, if you looked at me through the circle of your hands--would you see his marks on me?

---there was a shuddering, a slow shifting downward that was suddenly growing faster: a weight and solidity coming apart in all places, the work of long years and many hands' care sliding into dissolution.
-A low groan turned into a thunder of chaos echoing through his mind and heart as something *fell*--
+--a shuddering, a downward slide that began slow and rapidly gained speed, a sense of weight and solidity coming apart in all places, the work of long years and many hands' care crumbling into dissolution.
+A low groan turned into a thunder of chaos echoing through his mind and heart as something fell--

---a cloud of dust, rising up from that falling, was being taken by the wind--
+--a cloud of dust, rising from that falling, was being taken by the wind--

 --the wind--

-Subaru staggered and caught himself on the railing.
+Subaru staggered, barely catching himself on the railing.
 He clung there as the shadow that had come over his sight began to fade.
-His heart was beating its wings inside his chest frantically, a bird trying to backwing itself onto a more definite perch; his legs trembled, and his grip didn't feel at all secure.
-Struggling with that riot of body memory, still feeling the sensations of falling, of foundations crumbling away from beneath him, he reached out after the experience anyway, trying to catch an image of what it had been--but it was already eluding him in the confusion of "waking," and the sudden disorientation of being /here/, three steps from the bottom of a stairway in the house of the Dragons of Heaven.
-Standing there, looking down on a patch of daylit wooden floor, he couldn't feel any touch of that eroding wind.
+His heart was beating its wings frantically inside his chest, a bird trying to backwing itself onto a more stable perch; his legs trembled, and his grip didn't feel at all secure.
+Struggling with that riot of body memory, still feeling the sensations of falling, of foundations disintegrating beneath him, he reached out after the experience anyway, trying to catch an image of what it had been--but it was already eluding him in the confusion of "waking," and the sudden disorientation of finding himself here, three steps from the bottom of a stairway in the house of the Dragons of Heaven.
+Standing there, looking down on a patch of daylit wooden floor, he couldn't feel any echo of that eroding wind.
 Everything was still.
-He dimly noticed Arashi's voice as she murmured from behind him, "Are you all right?"
+Dimly he registered Arashi's voice as she murmured from behind him, "Are you all right?"

 "Yeah."
 Later, when he could sift the recollection properly, he would try to understand it.
-But for now...Subaru shook his head slightly, and found he had regained his equilibrium.
-Straightening up, he reassured himself of his balance....
+But for now...he shook his head slightly and found that he'd regained his equilibrium.
+Straightening up, he reassured himself of balance--

-A door slammed, and he froze at once, listening.
-There was a brief quiet, as of someone taking off their shoes, and then the familiar sound of a light, impatient tread coming nearer, quick steps half-running in the downstairs hall.
+A door slammed, and he froze, listening.
+There was a brief quiet, as of someone taking off their shoes, then the familiar sound of a light, impatient tread approaching, quick steps half-running in the downstairs hall.
 Kamui whipped into view around the corner, his head down and thoughts clearly elsewhere.
-He grabbed the bottom of the rail and swung onto the steps, lifting up his gaze...he stopped there, catching sight of Subaru, and those wide eyes widened further with surprise, and then with a burst of delight that was brilliant enough to illuminate every shadow of the narrow stairwell.
+Grabbing the bottom of the rail, he swung up onto the steps, lifting his gaze--he paused there, catching sight of Subaru, and those wide eyes widened further with surprise and then with a burst of delight that seemed brilliant enough to illuminate every shadow of the narrow stairwell.
+"Subaru!"

-In the next instant he registered the bags, and the coat that Subaru had never bothered to take off.
-That rare smile vanished as Kamui's mouth fell open in the realization that Subaru was leaving them again.
-He stared into Subaru's face, hunting for denials of the obvious, and their eyes locked, those violet ones gone desolate and wild....
+In the next instant, he registered the bags and the coat that Subaru had never bothered to take off.
+That rare smile vanished as Kamui's mouth fell open with the realization that Subaru was leaving them again.
+He stared into Subaru's face, hunting for denials of the obvious, and their eyes locked, those violet ones gone desolate and wild.

-Subaru ducked his head and began going down the last few steps.
+Subaru ducked his head and began to descend the last few steps.

-Though the stark cry ripped at his heart, he didn't answer it immediately.
-Instead he took his hand from the railing, and as he reached Kamui caught the younger Seal by the arm.
-With a gentle tug, Subaru guided the boy back off the steps and onto the floor, where the two of them could speak on level ground rather than in the awkward, in-between space of the stairwell.
-He was vaguely aware of Arashi as she brushed past, slipping down to the end of the hall where she would be politely unobtrusive and yet present should any need arise.
+Though the cry ripped at his heart, he didn't answer it immediately.
+Instead he took his hand from the railing, and as he reached Kamui he caught the younger Seal by the arm.
+With a gentle tug, Subaru guided Kamui back off the steps and onto the floor, where the two of them could talk on level ground rather than in the awkward, in-between space of the stairwell.
+He was vaguely aware of Arashi as she brushed past, slipping down to the end of the hall where she would be politely unobtrusive yet present should any need arise.

-Subaru released Kamui just long enough to drop the bags, then took hold of him again, gripping the boy by the shoulders firmly.
-He felt Kamui's resistance to that touch, anger, loss, and betrayal tightening the muscles beneath his hands...perhaps it was fatalism too which made Kamui try to turn away from him, which was closing Kamui's face against him like a temple gate: the experience of having had one's trust profaned too many times, and the growing sense that such betrayals were all one could expect from life.
-He feared that Kamui would break away from him and run, or, worse yet, would simply break...that Kamui would lose that passionately caring heart at last, and it would be his fault.
+Subaru released Kamui just long enough to drop the bags, then took hold of him again, gripping him firmly by the shoulders.
+He could feel Kamui's resistance to that touch, anger, loss, and betrayal tightening the muscles beneath his hands.
+Perhaps it was fatalism too that made Kamui try to turn away from him, that was closing Kamui's face against him like a temple gate: the experience of having had one's trust profaned too many times, and the growing sense that such betrayals were all one could expect from life.
+He was afraid that Kamui would break away from him and run, or, worse yet, would simply break--that Kamui would lose that passionately caring heart at last, and it would be his fault.

-That Kamui would know the emptiness that he had felt....
+That Kamui would know the emptiness he had felt....

 "Shirou-san.
 Are you ready to go?"

-Why it would he would be concerned about it, even the smallest bit....
+Why he would be even the least bit concerned about it....

-"Because when I met you, I only knew the title you were called by," Subaru murmured.
-"Now, having learned that it's more than just a title, to call you that so casually...surely, it would be impolite."
+"When I first met you, I only knew the title that you'd been given in the predictions of the final days," Subaru murmured.
+"Now that I know it's more than just a title, to call you by that name so casually...it'd be rude."

 "Why?"
 Kamui laughed shortly.
-"Everybody else does it, don't they?
-'The one who represents the majesty of the gods,' 'the one who hunts the majesty of gods'--isn't that just fine to be called by?"
+"Everyone else does it, don't they?
+'The one who represents the majesty of the gods,' 'the one who hunts the majesty of gods'--who wouldn't want to be called that?"
 The words were fierce and brittle, crackling with a sarcasm that even Subaru couldn't miss.
-Subaru lifted his gaze and saw Kamui release the curtain with a sharp, slashing gesture. "/It's my name,/" Kamui spat, as if daring Subaru to make something out of that.
+Lifting his gaze, he saw Kamui release the curtain with a sharp, slashing gesture.
+"It's my name," Kamui snarled, as if daring Subaru to make something of that.
 Subaru couldn't see the younger Seal's face, but he could picture its expression--he knew with a precision that surprised him what the savagely luminous glare that it wore would be like.
-Subaru bowed his head once more before that imagined look, and then closed his eyes as well when Kamui added, the boy's voice gone soft without warning, straining against the tensions that the Seal was under, those pressures that could force something fragile and unyielding finally to break: "I'm starting to hate the sound of it."
+Subaru bowed his head once more before that imagined look, then closed his eyes as well when Kamui added, the boy's voice gone soft without warning, straining against the tensions that the Seal was under, those pressures that could force something fragile and unyielding finally to break: "I'm starting to hate the sound of it."

-Subaru bowed his head still more.
+Subaru bowed his head still further.
 He knew what it was like to face those expectations.
-For so many years, having been what he was--the thirteenth head of his family, Sumeragi Subaru of the Sumeragi clan--he understood that burden.
-To be seen always and only through the lens of one's name, so that the symbol and the self became the same in others' eyes...never to be spoken to as the individual human being, but always in that impersonal way....
+Having been what he was for so many years--the thirteenth head of his family, Sumeragi Subaru of the Sumeragi clan--he understood that burden all too well.
+To be seen always and only through the lens of one's name, so that the symbol and the self became the same in others' eyes, never to be spoken to as the individual human being but always in that impersonal way....

-"But," Kamui whispered--almost inaudible now, yet Subaru's attention was drawn back to him at once-- "but...I didn't mind it so much...
+"But," Kamui whispered, almost inaudible now, yet Subaru's attention was drawn back to him at once, "but...I didn't mind it so much...when it was you."

 That was other side of naming and being named.
 To have one's name called in a special way, and by a special person....